codiga/doc.codiga.io/docs/api.md

 ## What is GraphQL?

-GraphQL is a new way to interact between system.
-It exposes a typed API to the client that can structure his own query and decide exactly what data to query and receive.
+GraphQL is a new way to interact between systems.
+It exposes a typed API to the client that can structure his query and decide exactly what data to query and receive.

-There are many advantages for using GraphQL, such as query optimization but also a strong tool ecosystem and libraries in many languages.
+There are many advantages to using GraphQL, such as query optimization but also a strong tool ecosystem and libraries in many languages.
 If you do not know GraphQL, we encourage you to learn more on [graphql.org](https://graphql.org).

 We have an accessible API to empower developers and let them develop new tools around our eco-system.
-By giving access to the data, we believe developers can extract the data they need and integrate the analysis data into their own development process (CI jobs, dashboard, etc.).
+By giving access to the data, we believe developers can extract the data they need and integrate the analysis data into their own development process (CI jobs, dashboards, etc.).

 ## Accessing the GraphQL API